 Who are the Social Justice Youths?

 A group of self-advocates, siblings and friends age 16-25 who envision a better tomorrow for everyone.

 focus of the program

 Address issues the youths are most interested in (not just disability).
-Topics include race, immigration, inequity, sexuality, environmentalism, civil and human rights, animal rights, and lots more.
+Topics include race, immigration, inequity, sexuality, ableism, environmentalism, civil and human rights, animal rights, and lots more.

 This program requires a year-long commitment